Do you have a cafeteria?

 There is no general rule, as our attendance varies from day to day, but tickets are sold on a first-come, first-served basis until sold out, and are available for purchase, on the day of the show, as soon as the museum opens.
 Groups larger than 15 must book a private show.

-Why aren’t children under age 4 not permitted in the planetarium?
+Why must children be age 4 and older to enter the planetarium?

 Minimum age requirements for planetarium programs have been established based on a number of factors, including visitor/child safety.